hiveot/hub/core/history/README.md

 * A single image -> 100K snapshots/year => 10 GB/year
 * A system with 10 cameras -> 1000K snapshots/year => 100 GB/year
 * A larger system with 100 cameras -> 10M snapshots/year => 1 TB/year

+Backend Recommendations:
+1. Use of kvstore backend is recommended for smallish datasets up to 100GB or so.
+Beyond this the read/write performance starts to suffer.
+2. Of the embedded stores, Pebble scales best for large datasets of 100GB-10TB.
+Beyond that a stand-alone clustering database server should be used.
+3. Bbolt works best when using a service that analyzes the data locally with heavy read operations.
+Write is slow but read is faster than the other stores when processing a lot of data.

+### Retention

+Data that loses a meaningful use after time can be removed using retention rules.
+The retention engine periodically removes records of events and actions from the store that meet the criteria.
+Rule criteria include the publishing agent, thingID and event names.